phatngluu/phatngluu.github.io/content/posts/Raspberry Server/make-raspberry-pi-boot-from-usb.md

    ![](/static/uploads/screen-shot-2020-10-03-at-10-49-20.png)

-   Note: make sure current and lastest are the same.
+   Note: if current and latest are the same.
+EEPROM is already updated.
 3. Upgrade EEPROM:

        sudo rpi-eeprom-update -a